pyparsing/pyparsing/docs/HowToUsePyparsing.rst

           ['abc', ['100', '200', '300'], 'end']

       If the ``Group`` is constructed using ``aslist=True``, the resulting tokens will be a Python list instead of a ParseResults_.
+In this case, the returned value will no longer support the extended features or methods of a ParseResults_.

   - as a dictionary